 What is Resource Conservation and Development?

 The Resource Conservation and Development program, typically shortened to RC&D, began as a national program of the U.S. Department of Agriculture (USDA), established by the Food and Agriculture Act of 1962 and reauthorized in subsequent Farm Bills.
 RC&D provides a means for communities to address their natural resource and quality of life concerns.
 Active in every state and many of our territories, RC&D serves people at the local level through the activities of its now independent 501(c)(3) Councils.
-There are currently 375 Councils serving 85% of U.S. counties.
+There are currently over 150 Councils serving 85% of U.S. counties.
 In Maryland, there are three RC&D Councils serving 17 counties.
 All three are 501(c)(3) nonprofit corporations, each governed by a volunteer Board of Directors.
 Southern Maryland RC&D serves Anne Arundel, Calvert, Charles, and St. Mary’s counties.

 Each RC&D Council develops and implements an area-specific strategic plan, or Area Plan.
 The Area Plan identifies unique opportunities and challenges connected to land conservation, land management, water management, and community development.
 RC&D Councils work closely with a broad array of local project partners to develop and implement projects connected to their Area Plans.
 Project partners are typically from within the area, but Councils may also cooperate with counties and project partners outside their areas in order to ensure that natural resource and quality of life concerns are fully addressed.
 Often, Councils will cooperate with each other to address statewide or regional concerns.